victorvogelpoel/practical-m-files/src/metadata-structure/metadata-structure-code-generation-t4/README.md

 }
 ```

-## Sample PropertyValueFor C# generated code for the practical-m-files vault
+## Sample "PropertyValueFor" C# generated code for the practical-m-files vault

 ```csharp
 using System;